-The principal risks and uncertainties facing the company relate to the cost of paper, competition from other significant entities and the general economic environment.
-Although the UK has left the EU and a last minute deal was reached, it is still too early to fully evaluate the impact of Brexit.
-There is also still no clarity as to what the "future trade agreements" look like that are currently being negotiated with the EU and other regions.
+The principal risks and uncertainties facing the company relate to the cost and availability of paper, competition from other significant entities and the general economic environment.
+Now that Brexit has happened, we find that this resulted in delays to cross border shipments and general price increases as a direct result of additional import and export procedures.
+Due to Brexit being closely followed by Covid, it is still too early to fully evaluate the impact of Brexit.
+There is also still no clarity as to what the "future trade agreements" look like as politicians have diverted their focus away from Brexit to dealing with the pandemic.
 The long term effects of Brexit on VPK Packaging Limited, therefore, continue to be difficult to gauge at this stage.
 But a high proportion of our raw materials and capital investments are sourced from the EU and further afield, so the company will be impacted by any further adverse movements in global exchange rates or impediments to movement of goods across borders and any associated increase in base costs.
 Our main raw material, paper reels are not subject to an increase import duty from the EU, however materials handling and customs declarations are having a cost implication and causing delays at the moment.
 This risk is mitigated, as far as exchange rate impacts are concerned, as far as possible by the activities of the VPK Group Treasury Function engaging in foreign exchange forward buying and other exchange rate risk management activities on behalf of the wider VPK group of companies.
 With regard to the movement of goods through borders and any associated increased costs, the ability of the company to manage this risk is limited, though the company has made arrangements for additional stockholding of key materials in the short and medium term.
 These risks are closely monitored by the directors to ensure they are mitigated by timely and prudent management procedures.